Polytechnic Institute

 SDI 4313.
 Data Analytics.3 Credit Hours.

-(Slashlisted with SDI 5313) Prerequisite: ECON 2843 or equivalent.
-This course will examine current trends in data science and how it can be used to improve decision-making across different fields, such as business, economics, social and political sciences.
+(Slashlisted with SDI 5313) Prerequisite: POLY 2203 or equivalent.
+This course will guide students through the full analytics lifecycle: framing business questions, preparing and cleaning data, analyzing patterns, and communicating insights.
+Students build practical skills in spreadsheets, data formats, SQL, data cleaning, exploratory analysis, visualization, dashboards, and basic programming.
 Real-world examples will be used to place data science techniques in context and to develop data-analytic thinking.
-Students will design and realize a data science project using statistical software.
 No student may earn credit for both 4313 and 5313.
 (Sp)

 SDI 4403.
 Advanced Web Systems.3 Credit Hours.